mathiasertl/django-ca/docs/source/python/models.rst

 ``django_ca.models`` - django-ca models
 #######################################

 **django-ca** uses three classes, called "models" in Django terminology, to store everything in the database.
-They are the core classes for this project, if you want to use this project programatically, you'll have to use these classes:
+They are the core classes for this project, if you want to use this project programmatically, you'll have to use these classes:

 * :ref:`CertificateAuthority <models-certificate-authority>` is used to store certificate authorities.